 - Decide how much you want to earn annually.

-- Add that amount with the Wi-Fi fees and other expenses, such as repairs, insurance, and house rent.
+- Add that amount to the Wi-Fi fees and other expenses, such as repairs, insurance, and house rent.

 - Calculate the sum and divide it by 12 to get your needed monthly income.

 Your estimated annual income must be realistic.
-Successful writers earn $500 or more for a single article, but when you're first starting out, you can't expect to earn the same.
+Successful writers earn $500 or more for a single article—when you're first starting out, you can't expect to earn the same.
 Do a market analysis to find a realistic charging amount.

 Freelance Job Boards